IHEP-LQCD/EasyDistillation/README.md

 # Ndarray Wrapper for Distillation Files

-Check `gen_elemental.py` to see how to use the wrapper to read our data files and generate elementals.
+Check `gen_elemental.py` to see how this wrapper read our data files and generate elementals.